pyg-team/pytorch-frame/README.md

 We include a benchmark on SOTA tabular deep learning models against GBDTs over datasets with different size and task types.

 The following chart shows the performance of various deep learning models on small regression datasets.
 For more results, please check the [benchmark documentation](https://github.com/pyg-team/pytorch-frame/blob/master/benchmark/README.md).

+The index in the first row maps to public datasets in documentation(#TODO add documentation link).
+We can observe that deep tabular models outperforms GBDTs on 7 of the 12 datasets.

 |                     | 0               | 1               | 2               | 3               | 4               | 5               | 6               | 7               | 8               | 9               | 10              | 11              | 12              |
 |:--------------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|